 Common causes of abnormal bleeding depend on how old you are.

 Little girls may be hurt or have something stuck in their vagina, like toilet paper or a toy.
 Girls younger than 8 years old may be starting puberty too early.
 Sexual abuse can also be a cause of vaginal bleeding.

 Girls just starting to have periods or women just ending their periods may have abnormal bleeding because of changes in their hormones.
 Some girls or women may have an inherited problem with blood clotting.

 Young and middle-aged women may have:

-Pregnancy problems (miscarriage Miscarriage Miscarriage is when you lose your baby before 20 weeks of pregnancy.
+Pregnancy problems (miscarriage Miscarriage Miscarriage is when your pregnancy ends before 20 weeks of pregnancy.
 Most miscarriages happen in the first 12 weeks of pregnancy.
-Bleeding and cramping are common signs of miscarriage If you... read more , pregnancy in the wrong place [ ectopic pregnancy Ectopic Pregnancy An ectopic pregnancy is a pregnancy that grows in the wrong place It's dangerous for you It doesn't last long enough to result in having a baby In a healthy pregnancy, a sperm enters (fertilizes)... read more ])
+Bleeding and cramping are common signs of miscarriage If you... read more , pregnancy in the wrong place [ ectopic pregnancy Ectopic Pregnancy An ectopic pregnancy is when a fertilized egg attaches in the wrong place, such as in the fallopian tubes An ectopic pregnancy does not result in a baby being born If not diagnosed and treated... read more ])

 Fibroids Fibroids A fibroid is a tumor in a woman's uterus (womb).
 The uterus is the organ where babies grow before they are born.
 Fibroids aren't cancer, but they can be painful and cause bleeding and other... read more (tumors in the uterus that can be painful but don’t cause cancer)